 I also use the “Gas buddy” website to find regions with lower gas prices when you need to fuel up.
 Your savings can add up at the pumps too.
 Cheap gas is usually found in Virginia, South Carolina and Georgia so gas up when leaving those areas.

 When and where to stop for food and hotel

-Our routine is to start our drive at around 5 am and make our way through US Customs in the early morning to avoid cross border traffic.
-We then plan the drive along a number of Interstate highways, which provide safe and convenient stops for gas, rest stops, welcome centers, food, shopping and hotel.
+Our routine is to start our drive at around 5 am and make our way through US Customs in the early morning to avoid cross-border traffic.
+We then plan the drive along a number of Interstate highways, which provide safe and convenient stops for gas, rest stops, welcome centres, food, shopping and hotel.